Free Independence and Unitary Design from Random Matrix Product Unitaries

 Here, we recall that $\OTOC^{(k)}_{\mathrm{FP}} = \mathcal{O}(1)$ is the leading-order Haar value given in Eq.~\eqref{eq:loOTOC} and $C_k$ are the Catalan numbers, and we have assumed that $D>\sqrt{6}k^{7/4}$.
 The coefficient $c_{k}(A,B)$ depends only on $k$ and the (normalized) moments of $A$ and $B$, and is given exactly by the expression

-where we recall that $\mathrm{Wg}^{(1)}_{\pi,\sigma}(k)$ is the subleading expression for the asymptotic expansion of the Weingarten function from Eq.~\eqref{eq:collins}.
+where we recall that $\mathrm{Wg}^{(1)}_{\pi,\sigma}(k)$ are the subleading coefficients for the asymptotic expansion of the Weingarten function from Eq.~\eqref{eq:collins}.
 These coefficients can be worked out explicitly for small $k$, see Eqs.~\eqref{ck_haar}-\eqref{eq:traceless_ck} in App.~\ref{ap:otocProofs}.

 We emphasize that while the final line of Eq.~\eqref{eq:haarsub} is an exact relation, it provides only a loose upper bound.
-It could be refined, for instance, by counting the number of pairs of permutations $\{\pi,\sigma\}$ which satisfy $\dist(e,\pi) + \dist(\pi,\sigma) + \dist(\sigma,\gamma) = 2 + \dist(e,\gamma)$.
+It could be refined, for instance, by counting the number of pairs of permutations $\{\pi,\sigma\}$ which satisfy Eq.\eqref{eq_geod_2}.
 However, to the best of our knowledge, no closed combinatorial expression for this count is currently known, although they are likely related to genus one permutations~\cite{walsh_counting_1972,sorbonne_universite_counting_2023}.
-In App.~\ref{ap:otocProofs} we explicitly calculate the number of such pairs of permutations for $k \leq 10$, while also computing $c_k$ exactly for small $k$.
+In App.~\ref{ap:otocProofs} we explicitly calculate the number of such pairs of permutations for $k \leq 10$.

-We now turn to the $\mathcal{O}(n \chi^{-2})$ correction in for the RMPU calculation, Eq.~\eqref{eq:lormpu}.
-Specifically, we aim to characterize the $n$- and $k$-dependence of the coefficient $\tilde{c}_{k,n}(A,B)$, for
+We now turn to the $\mathcal{O}(n \chi^{-2})$ correction for the RMPU calculation, Eq.~\eqref{eq:lormpu}.
+Specifically, our objective is to characterize the $n$- and $k$-dependence of the coefficient $\tilde{c}_{k,n}(A,B)$, for

 Also in this case (cf. Eq.~\eqref{eq:ck_haar}), the corrections admit an explicit formula in terms of a permutation multi-chain condition,